How Much Are House Removal Costs In Leicester?

 Most Popular Locations for Leicester Movers?

 To help you during your house-hunting experience, we have included the average house price in each destination by using data from the UK House Price Index and Right Move.
-As a comparison, Leicester’s latest average house price is £180,049.
-Whether you’re moving for work, education or simply a new home, our team at Compare My Move will get you moving in no time, connecting you with the best removal companies in the business.compare now
+As a comparison, Leicester’s latest average house price is £238,712 .

-As indicated by its name, Coalville was once a mining town but has since become more industrial and currently has an average house price of £192,336.
+As indicated by its name, Coalville was once a mining town but has since become more industrial.
+The cheapest area on our list, the area currently has an average house price of £202,903.
 There are a number of job opportunities available in the town.
-However, if you’re still looking to commute to Leicester city, it’s only 12 miles away making for an easy drive of around 20-30minutes.
+However, if you’re still looking to commute to Leicester city, it’s only 12 miles away making for an easy drive of around 20-30 minutes.

 What Are The Average Property Prices In Leicester?